Update: Batch is no longer in business.

-How about you talk about the smoked nibs, for instance?
-What was the inspiration behind that?
+Can you talk about the smoked nibs bar?
+What was the inspiration behind it?

 Zan is an avid outdoorsman and I’ve always enjoyed his love for making and stoking a raging fire.
 This winter, in New Mexico, he was so excited to rise each morning and build a fire.
 He kept it steady all day long until we relaxed by it, together, each night, after a long day of painting and drawing for me.
 When we talked about what memory we wanted to recreate from the trip, the idea of the sweet smokey smell from the fires was at the top of the list which gave us the idea for smoking the nibs.

 Sometimes we go into a trip with the intention of searching out an inclusion — for example, we knew we would drive around Mt.
 Etna in Sicily to see pistachios at their source — and sometimes we don’t know until after we’re home and have had a chance to look back at the trip and talk about what we want to highlight and share.

 Camino Verde is an origin you seem particularly fond of.
 What drew you especially to those beans?

 After trying more than a dozen origins, Camino always rose to the top for me.
 I think partly because I wasn’t already into super dark chocolate and the flavors were really accessible — how I would’ve described chocolate (or, at least, the chocolate I preferred) before I even had the vocabulary to do so: a little nutty, a little fudgey, not sharp or tannic or overly fruity.
 It also worked really well with a lot of different types of inclusions we were using — coffee, salt, etc — and allowed us to improve our craft as we slowly explored other favorite cacao origins.